JeffLi40/60_wrapBinarySearch/README.md

 # 60_wrapBinarySearch

 2. log_2(n) = count means that 2 to the *count* power is equal to *n*.
 Its graph is increasing and concave.
-Moreover, there is a vertical asymptote at y = 0, and the domain of the function is (0, infinity).
+Moreover, there is a vertical asymptote at x = 0, and the domain of the function is (0, infinity).

 3. **Problem**
    Find the index of the element with the specified value in a list.